FarhanFDjabari/notesdown/README.md

 ## License

-This is a sample project created for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 This project demonstrates modern SwiftUI and MVVM architecture patterns.
+Contributions are welcome!
+Feel free to:
+- Report bugs
+- Suggest new features
+- Submit pull requests
-Feel free to use it as a reference for your own projects!
+- Use this as a reference for your own projects